mantidproject/mantid/Code/Mantid/docs/source/algorithms/LoadFITS-v1.rst

 files are loaded with the same OutputWorkspace property.

 The way image pixels are loaded into the resulting workspaces depends on the porperty LoadAsRectImg.
-If it is false, one spectrum will be created for every image pixel.
+If it is set as false, one spectrum will be created for every image pixel.
 Otherwise, one spectrum will be created for every image row.

 When LoadAsRectImg is true, the workspaces created by this algorithm contain one spectrum per row (and one bin per column).
 The first